How Long Has Jack in the Box Been in Business?

 Jack in the Box is known throughout the QSR industry for its exceptional store-level profitability and strong AUVs.
 Our system-wide AUV remains highly competitive, ranking among the Top 20 in the fast-food franchise industry.

-Historical Gross Sales (1) at Franchised and Company Operated Restaurants in the Continental U.S. for the 12-Month Periods Ended September 30, 2020 & September 30, 2021.
+This figure represents Historical Gross Sales (1) at Franchised Restaurants in the Continental U.S. for the 12-Month Periods Ended September 30, 2021 & September 30, 2022.

 What is Jack in the Box’s Royalty Fee?